 By Kim Pierce, MS, RD, LDN, CDE

-Depending on duration, performance goals, and planned route stops of your hike or bike ride, you’ll want to consider 2 types of snacks: longer duration snacks and quick fuel snacks
+Depending on the duration and difficulty of your hike, you’ll want to consider two different types of hiking snacks: slow burning energy and quick energy snacks.

-These snacks consist of a carbohydrate (may have small amount of fiber, about 3 grams or less) and a protein.
-This type of snack will help to curb your hunger for a couple hours as well as help you achieve your calories, carbohydrate, and protein goals for the day.
+Slow burning energy snacks for hiking consist of carbohydrate, fiber and protein.
+This type of snack will help to curb your hunger for a several hours as well as help you achieve your daily calorie, carbohydrate and protein goals.

 - Bars – Belvita, Kind, Kashi, Bear Naked